ethngo7/housing-price-prediction/README.md

 housing-price-prediction/
-├── project_workspace.ipynb # Main notebook with all code and commentary ├── .gitignore # Ensures data files aren't tracked
-├── README.md # This file
+├── project_workspace.ipynb # Main notebook with all code and commentary ├── README.md # This file
-└── data/ # (You need to create this locally)

 > ⚠️ **Note:** The dataset used in this project is too large for GitHub.
 Please download it manually and place it in a folder called `data/` in the root directory.

+## 📊 Dataset Source

+This project uses the [Assessor – Parcel Sales dataset](https://datacatalog.cookcountyil.gov/Property-Taxation/Assessor-Parcel-Sales/wvhk-k5uv) provided by the Cook County Assessor’s Office.

 ## 🧠 Skills Demonstrated

 - Data wrangling and cleaning
 - Feature extraction (log transforms, domain-specific features)
 - Model training and validation
 - Use of `sklearn` and `pandas` for predictive modeling
 - Awareness of fairness in machine learning

 ## 📬 Author
 Ethan Ngo
 Data Science @ UC Berkeley